Everybody wants to be haute couture & sustainable .

 Neutral Ground – “committed to conservation, style preservation and conscious consumerism.”

-Reference Business Model: OG Nasty Gal Vintage
+Reference Business Model: Nasty Gal Vintage

 The original eBay site was launched in 2006.
 After Sophia was kicked-off due to promotion she launched her own site in 2008.
 She wasn’t exactly sitting around an office throwing darts at a vision board in this era either.